tanishtirpathi/trendup/README.md

 # React + Vite
+This is the socail media project which is only made using the frontend knowledge and also it is the practice Project for the showcase my skills in react
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: